-Dr. Anna Wooten of Beleza Plastic Surgery performs labiaplasty procedures for Pittsburgh women who wish to reshape their labia.
+Dr. Anna Wooten of Beleza Plastic Surgery performs Labiaplasty procedures for Pittsburgh women who wish to reshape their labia.
 Labiaplasty is a plastic surgery procedure designed to reduce the size of the inner labia and outer labia, which are the folds of skin surrounding the vulva.
-This procedure has also been called labioplasty or vaginal rejuvenation.
-Dr. Wooten has taken meticulous steps to master the most current labiaplasty techniques and practices.
+This procedure has also been called Labiaplasty or vaginal rejuvenation.
+Dr. Wooten has taken meticulous steps to master the most current Labiaplasty techniques and practices.

 Patients feel comfortable with Dr. Wooten both because she is a female plastic surgeon, and also because they feel confident in her ability to attain excellent results for her patients.

 Before & After Photos

 Why is a Labiaplasty Performed?

 Labias come in many shapes, colors and sizes.
 Furthermore, factors, such as aging and childbirth can influence the appearance of your labia.
 Sometimes a doctor may recommend a Labiaplasty procedure for medical reasons.
 These cases are usually due to an enlarged labia that may make certain activities like sex or exercising painful.
 Vaginal rejuvenation surgery may also be performed simply for aesthetic reasons.

 There are several conditions which Labiaplasty surgery can resolve:

 - Congenital defects

 - Abnormalities like vaginal atresia ( absence of vaginal passage), intersex conditions (female and male sexual characteristics) or Mullerian agenesis (wrong formation of fallopian tubes and uterus)

 - Natural aging